YoussefKamal098/binary_trees/README.md

 - `Symbol Tables`: BSTs are employed in compilers, interpreters, and symbol tables for storing identifiers (such as variables and functions) and quickly searching for them during compilation or interpretation processes.
 - `File System Structure`: File systems often use BSTs to organize directory structures.
 Each directory entry can be stored in a BST, allowing for efficient searching and traversal of directories.

-Certainly!
-Let's explore the advantages and disadvantages of Binary Search Trees (BSTs), AVL Trees, and Heap Trees:

 ### Advantages
 - `Efficient Searching`: BSTs offer efficient searching operations with a time complexity of O(log n) on average, making them suitable for applications requiring fast retrieval of data.
 - `Ordered Structure`: BSTs maintain a sorted order of elements, facilitating operations like finding minimum and maximum values, as well as range queries.